Quinny-J/sPy/README.md

-# 🕹️ TELNET.LIVE
+# 🕹️ sPy
- Python powered website using flask to display html and handle routing hosted in a RPI 4
+ Python powered website using flask to display the port status's from a server address

-More will come to this project as is it a home for my work

 If you want to alter or add to this script please feel free to do so